icme/cme193/web/index.md

 ### Scientific Computing

 This is a course on scientific computing with Python.
 This will assume you
-* Have some basic familiarity with linear algebra, optimization, and statistics
+* Have at least a basic familiarity with linear algebra, optimization, and statistics
 * Have some familiarity with a scientific computing application (simulations, machine learning, etc.)

 ## Format